viamrobotics/docs/docs/manage/CLI.md

 - The module must exist on the filesystem at the path provided to the `upload` command.
 - The entry point file specified in the [`meta.json` file](#the-metajson-file) must exist on the filesystem at the path specified.
 - The entry point file must be executable.
-- If the module is provided to the `upload` command as a compressed archive, the archive must be in `.tar.gz` or `.tgz` format.
+- If the module is provided to the `upload` command as a compressed archive, the archive must have the `.tar.gz` or `.tar.xz` extension.

 ##### The `meta.json` file